rafelafrance/phylogenomic_dataset_construction/README.md

 # phylogenomic_dataset_construction

+# This is a fork of [Phylogenomic dataset construction respository](https://bitbucket.org/yanglab/phylogenomic_dataset_construction/)

+The primary change is moving from Python2 to Python3.
+There are a slew of other changes and updates.

 #### This repository contains updated scripts for the [Phylogenomic dataset construction respository](https://bitbucket.org/yangya/phylogenomic_dataset_construction/src/master/)

 The updated scripts cover from the read processing to transcript processing steps.
 The orthology inference scripts remain the same with only slightly updates.